ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

-Flexbox (up 12.81% to 80.40%), CSS Grid (up 10.11% to 28.59%) and CSS Custom Properties (up 8.86% to 27.89%) have all seen a rise in the number of developers that now feel comfortable using them.
+Flexbox (up +12.81% to 80.40%), CSS Grid (up +10.11% to 28.59%) and CSS Custom Properties (up +8.86% to 27.89%) have all seen a rise in the number of developers that now feel comfortable using them.

 Almost all developers questioned have now used Flexbox, with 97.07% of respondents saying that they had used it at least a little (this figure was 93.53% in 2018).
-It's safe to say that Flexbox knowledge is now an expected part of being a front-end developer.
+It's safe to say that Flexbox knowledge is now expected of all front-end developers.

 CSS Grid and CSS Custom Properties both saw large swings in the number of respondents moving from having heard of or read about them to having used the feature at least a little.
 Knowledge in these features still looks like it is growing, with more respondents saying that they've used them a little, than those who feel comfortable using them.